How William Shatner Turned a Flight of Fancy Into a Lyrical Pitch For the Planet

 Getting Captain Kirk to fly Blue Origin was quite a P.R. coup for Bezos’ private spaceflight company in what has become a space tourism race amongst billionaires.
 But perhaps not in the way that Bezos might have imagined.

 From the moment he stepped off the landing pad, and on every news show after that, Shatner spoke poetically and with Kirkian emotion about his ten-minute trip to the edge of space and how he saw death out there in the endless dark.
-He said seeing the Earth at that distance evoked a deep sense of mortality not just his own as a 90-year-old man, but in the threat to Earth as we continue to pollute the thin blue atmosphere that makes life possible down here.
+He said seeing the Earth at that distance evoked a deep sense of mortality—not just his own as a 90-year-old man, but in the threat to Earth as we continue to pollute the thin blue atmosphere that makes life possible down here.

 Leaning into Bezos, with tears in his eyes, Shatner described those layers of atmosphere as “this comforter of blue that we have around us.”
 And he went on to talk about what it felt like blasting through the 50 miles of that Earthly blanket at 2,500 miles an hour: